Russian Artists Illustrating Boys' Fashions

-We do not yet have a great deal of information about Russian art, but we have begun to collect information about individual Russian artists.
+We have begun to collect information about individual Russian artists.
 Some of the artists we have been able to find some information.
 Others all we have is their name and a painting.
 Hopefully our Russian readers will be able to provide some information.
 We note some fascinating images.
 Most come from the 19th or early 20th century.
 We do not yet have any images from the Soviet era.
 They may not be great art, but they would be of historical interest.

 Here is a Soviet artist that we know nothing about.
 All we have is one paiting done in 1967.
 It show a little girl in hat looks like a white coat and winter hat on a white hobby horse.

 Pavel Andreevich Fedotov was born in Moscow during 1815.
 His father was a retired military officer.
 He attended the Moscow Cadet School.
 It was not common in other countries for artists to come from a military background, but Fedotov served 10 years in the Finland Regiment of the Imperial Guards stationed in St. Petersburg.
 Fedotov and many of his fellow-officers dabeled in art as amateurs.
 Fedotov also played the flute.
 We note many portraits he painted as well as interesting genre works.
-We note an interesting portrair of the Zherbin Children (1850-51), apparently one of his last works.
+We note an interesting portrait of the Zherbin Children (1850-51), apparently one of his last works.

-Makovsky, Konstantin (Russia, 1839-1915): Makovsky is best known as a painter of Russian folk scenes, especially of rural peasant life.
+Konstantin Makovsky is best known as a painter of Russian folk scenes, especially of rural peasant life.
 As a result he provides us some fascinating depictions of how Russian boys dressed in the 19th century.
 His paintings are highly detailed and very accurate.
 He was a founding member of the revolutionary movement known as the "Wanderers".
 He established himself in an early phase of his career as a champion of Russian subject matter.
 He had an enormous impact on the direction of art in Tsarist Russia.
 He advocated freedom from restrictive Academic rules and subject matter.

 We note a Russian artist named A.U.
 Morozov who painted a peasant school in the mid-19th Century.
 The school was painted in 1865.
 Morozov was a student of the romantic style of painting.
 He was one of the 14 artists who protested about what could and could not be subjects for paintings.
 Tsarist Russia in the 1860s had strict regulations about what artists could paint.
 We do not have complete details on these regulations, but I think that peasent scenes were not part of what artists were allowed to paint.
 Morozov's philosophy was to paint refelecting peotry of the soul.
 His work concentrated on the positive side of life and not its negative aspects.
 I'm not sure who the land owner was.
 So often landowners are depicted as being cruel and explotive.
 This of course was the image promted by the Soviets.
 It not doubt was accurate in many cases.
 It is nice to see it was not always the case.
 The painting is a wonderful depiction of a 19th century Russian school.